amitmavgupta/my-blogs/README.md

 # my-blogs
-Blogs that I have penned
+A curated list of blogs that I have written since last couple of years.